KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Hookweed.md

 cr: 1/8
 traits:
 - name: Blood Drain.
-  desc: "A creature subjected to the Hook Weed Swarm's attack takes 5 (2d4) piercing damage at the start of its turn.
+  desc: "A creature subjected to the Hook Weed attack takes 5 (2d4) piercing damage at the start of its turn.
 The bleeding can be stopped by a successful DC 12 Wisdom (Medicine) check or any magical healing.
 If a creature is reduced to 0 hit points by this damage, it is considered to be bled out and unconscious but stable."
 - name: Camouflage.
   desc: "When motionless and partially buried in the ground, Hook Weeds resemble ordinary flowers.
 Hook Weeds cannot attack while camouflaged."
 actions:
-- name:
-  desc:
-- name:
-  desc:
-legendary_actions:
-- name:
-  desc:
-- name:
-  desc:
-bonus_actions:
-- name:
-  desc:
-- name:
-  desc:
-reactions:
-- name:
+- name: Hook.
-  desc:
+  desc: "Melee Weapon Attack: +4 to hit, reach 0 ft., one target in the Hookweeds space.
+Hit: 6 (2d4 + 2) piercing damage."
 ```

 ### Description: